Regalis11/BaroModDoc/docs/Editors/SubmarineEditor.md

 ## Weapons systems
-**Coilguns** and **railguns** are a basic defense measure any standard sub should have.
-They both consist of a turret, a loader and a periscope.
+Turrets are the basic defense measure any standard sub should have.
+All turrets consists of a gun to launch the projectiles, a loader to load the ammunition, and a periscope to control the gun.

-Both coil\- and railguns use a lot of power, more than regular batteries can provide, in short bursts when firing.
-This causes the power grid to fluctuate wildly, so it's best to use supercapacitors to power the sub's guns.
+All turrets use a lot of power in short bursts when they fire.
+These power spikes are more than regular batteries can handle, which can causes the power grid to fluctuate wildly.
+Therefore, it's best to use supercapacitors to power the sub's guns.
 Their capacity is low and the output high.

-For either type of gun to work, their loaders must be linked to the gun \(by selecting one, then holding space and clicking on the other\) and a periscope must be placed somewhere to control them.
+For any type of turret to work, their loaders must be linked to the gun \(by selecting one, then holding space and clicking on the other\) and a periscope must be placed somewhere to control them.
 Periscopes output a ‘position_out’ and a ‘trigger_out’ signals, which should be connected to ‘position_in’ and ‘trigger_in’ inputs in the turret itself.

 ![](img_SubmarineEditor/Submarine_weapons.png)